drBenway/pixi-vn-wiki/start/make-visual-novel.md

 ## Edit character information and use it as a variable

-Now I will ask the player to write the name of the `mc`.
+Now I will give the player the ability to change the name of the `mc`.

 To do this, I request the player to [enter an inputs using Pixi’VN's features](/start/input.md) ([Use input in *ink*](/ink/ink-input.md)).